-Project Act of 1968, and to the extent practicable, the recommendations made pursuant to the Grand Canyon Protection Act of 1992.
+Because of less than full storage conditions in Lake Powell resulting from drought in the Colorado River Basin, releases from Glen Canyon Dam for dam safety purposes are highly unlikely in 2015.
+If implemented, releases greater than powerplant capacity would be made consistent with the Colorado River Storage Project Act of 1956, the Colorado River Basin Project Act of 1968, and to the extent practicable, the recommendations made pursuant to the Grand Canyon Protection Act of 1992.
 Reservoir releases in excess of powerplant capacity required for dam safety purposes during high reservoir conditions may be used to accomplish the objectives of the beach/habitat-building flow according to the terms contained in the 1996 Glen Canyon Dam ROD and as published in the 1997 Glen Canyon Dam Operating Criteria (Federal Register, Volume 62, No. 41, March 3, 1997).

-Releases from Lake Powell in water year 2014 will continue to reflect consideration of the uses and purposes identified in the authorizing legislation for Glen Canyon Dam.
+Releases from Lake Powell in water year 2015 will continue to reflect consideration of the uses and purposes identified in the authorizing legislation for Glen Canyon Dam.
 Releases will reflect criteria based on the findings, conclusions, and recommendations made in the 1996 Glen Canyon Dam ROD for the Glen Canyon Dam Final Environmental Impact Statement (GCDFEIS) (required by the Grand Canyon Protection Act of 1992) and other Secretarial decisions.

 Monthly releases are updated to be consistent with annual volumes determined pursuant to the 2007 Interim Guidelines.
-Monthly releases for 2014 will also be consistent with the GCDFEIS/ROD.
+Monthly releases for 2015 will also be consistent with the GCDFEIS/ROD.